WawinyEdwin/nishow/README.md

-# Lonch - A platform for kenyan builders to showcase their work
+# Nishow - A platform for kenyan builders to showcase their work

 ## Go get started